Porky623/TJVMT/README.md

 * [ ] Speed up page loading, especially for mobile devices, by reducing Javascript
 * [ ] Test more complex flash notification systems
 * [ ] Link email list subscriptions/unsubscribing
+* [ ] Write to log when an officer performs an action